TheLastVvV/TheLastVvV.github.io/README.md

 # Personal webiste/blog
-to share with you everything releated to Security and IT
+to share with you everything releated to CyberSecurity
 # themes
 Gesko theme
 Simple and minimal Jekyll blog.